manjarymodi/OMF-Samples/CSharp/IngressServiceAPI/README.rst

 Creating Containers
 ----------------
 Containers define a group of typed and ordered data.
 Conceptually,  you could think of a container as relating to a sensor or a device that emits a continuous stream of data.
-Since all data stored in the Ingress Service's historian is associated with a stream, this needs to be created before data can be successfully sent and stored in the historian.
+Since all data stored in the OSIsoft Cloud Services Data Store is associated with a stream, this needs to be created before data can be successfully sent and stored in the historian.

-Containers are created by building a ``StreamInfo`` object and passing it to the ``IngressClient``.
-The ``StreamInfo`` is a tuple that consist of a containerId and it's associated typeId.
-The containerId can be any unique string that you want to use to identify your stream.
+Containers are created by building a ``ContainerInfo`` object and passing it to the ``IngressClient``.
+The ``ContainerInfo`` is a tuple that consist of a containerId and it's associated typeId.
+The container Id can be any unique string that you want to use to identify your stream.
 ::

-    ContainerInfo stream1 = new ContainerInfo() { ContainerId = "TestStream1", TypeId = "SimpleType" };
+    ContainerInfo stream1 = new ContainerInfo() { Id = "TestStream1", TypeId = "SimpleType" };

     ingressClient.CreateContainers(new ContainerInfo[] { stream1 });

 Sending Values
 ---------------
-Once your type and container is created, you can now send values associated with either the type or container.
-Since the Ingress Service's historian currently only supports stream data, values are sent by creating a collection of ``StreamValues`` objects and then passing that to the ``IngressClient``.  ``StreamValues`` is an object that contains your containerId associated with your values, and a collection of objects that contain your values.
+Once your type and container have been created, you can now send values associated with either the type or container.
+Since the OSIsoft Cloud Services Data Store currently only supports stream data, values are sent by creating a collection of ``StreamValues`` objects and then passing that to the ``IngressClient``.  ``StreamValues`` is an object that contains your container Id associated with your values, and a collection of objects that contain your values.
 ::

     // Create a collection of values and add your data